Accident and Emergency Claims

-Our solicitors have extensive and varied experience in accident and emergency claims from patients who attended hospital with a wide range of conditions.
-Some of the most common causes for accident and emergency compensations claims that we have dealt with include:
+Injury solicitors have extensive and varied experience in accident and emergency claims from patients who attended hospital with a wide range of conditions.
+Some of the most common causes for accident and emergency compensations claims that solicitors deal with include:

 Like in all areas of medicine, errors in diagnosis can occur.
-Some of the misdiagnosis claims that we have processed included:
+Examples of potential misdiagnosis claims include:

 - Not carrying out a thorough examination of a patient